AI-cpu520/power-network/README.md

 # power-network
 #this is code and results of my paper. when it published，i will updata DOI of the paper here.
+#data are upload to data file folder
-#zips are data of the experiments
+#data are upload to data file folder
-#docxs are results of the experiments
+#the ranking results are uploda to results folder
+#the results of experimental analysis are upload to analysis folder
+pcf
+2021/11/29 15:40